lipe-dev/lipe-dev.github.io/src/routes/projects/details/irriplans.com/+page.md

 images: ['/images/projects/legacy_irriplans.com/1.png']
 ---

-# About the project

-Irriplans.com is a mapping software destined to irrigation companies and contractors.
-It comes with a map drawing feature, which is at the core of the application.

-Clients can navigate a map, which is based on MapLibreGL JS, and add map irrigation features and components.

-Users can also print the maps straight from the browser and obtain shareable links, that they can send to their clients.
+# Navigating Waters with Irriplans: Mapping Success, One Drop at a Time

+## Table of Contents

+## Introduction

+Welcome to the tale of **Irriplans.com**, where we irrigate your mapping needs with a splash of innovation!
+This mapping software, tailor-made for irrigation champs and contractors, dives deep into simplifying the complex choreography of irrigation planning.
+The pièce de résistance?
+A map-drawing feature that's the heartbeat of this aqua-inspired application.

+Imagine this: clients surfing a dynamic map, powered by the swanky MapLibreGL JS (let's not mention Mapbox's closed-source shindig), embellishing it with irrigation gems.
+And wait, there's more!
+These water wizards can summon prints straight from their browser and even whip up shareable links for their clients.
+Talk about making a splash!

-# Challenges
+## Conquering Challenges

-The biggest challenge in this project was integrating a real time database (firestore) with MapLibre.
-This would be easy if we could just store a GeoJSON in firestore, but we can't because of firestore limitations around arrays.
+Ahoy, matey!
+The treacherous challenge that stared us down?
+Blending a real-time database (Firestore) with the majestic MapLibre.
+But alas, our sails got caught in a breeze!
+Storing GeoJSON in Firestore?
+That's a no-go, thanks to Firestore's array-related quirks.

-The solution was to create custom data models and implement firestores's `withConverter` methods to transform the data accordingly.
+Our workaround?
+Crafting bespoke data models and whipping up Firestore's `withConverter` spells to shape the data just right.
+It was like wielding a magic wand, only digital!

-In the end, we ended up with a great product and users can collaborate on maps drawing in real time, and their clients can also see the changes happening at the same time!

-# Learnings
+The outcome?
+Victory!
+Collaborative real-time map drawing, where users dance in harmony with the changing landscape, as their clients watch the magic unfold.

+## Unveiling Wisdom

-My biggest takeaway from this project was learning how to develop advanced features on MapLibre.
-There are many custom events, a lot of custom layer styling to deal with the GeoJSON source data that we generate, plenty custom map controls which I managed to integrate seamlesly into Svelte components, thanks to its direct DOM manipulation.
+The treasure chest of wisdom I unearthed from this venture was mastering the art of advanced MapLibre maneuvers.
+Custom events, layer styling galore to tame the wild GeoJSON data we conjured – it was a cartographer's dream.
+And here's the twist: I seamlessly wove custom map controls into Svelte components.
+The secret sauce?
+Svelte's knack for direct DOM enchantment.

-Oh, also, this is my first full production software made with Svelte and SvelteKit shipped!
-I am pretty stoked about that.

-# Final Thoughts

-This project in particular was a port of the previous version, that I also built, made with Next.js.

-Overall, redoing it in Svelte was a much better experience.
-Being able to directly manipulate the DOM was a huge plus (not that you are not able with React, but in Svelte is just how things go!).

-Not relying on MapLibre wrappers for the library was another huge win.
-In the Next.js project I used React-Mapbox-GL, which is wonky when used with Maplibre and things did not go as smoothly.

-All in all, I consider this project a huge success.

-Best of luck to my client turned friend John in his endeavors with Irriplans and I hope we can work together again in the future!
+Oh, did I mention?
+This voyage marked my Svelte debut, with SvelteKit cruising at the helm!
+A full-blown production software set sail, and I'm riding the waves of excitement.

+## Grand Finale

+Ladies and gentlemen, presenting a rebirth story!
+The phoenix of projects, rising anew as **Irriplans**, shed its Next.js cocoon for a dazzling Svelte metamorphosis.
+Svelte's DOM dexterity added a delightful twist, making DOM manipulation a breeze – not to diss React, but Svelte had me at 'Hello.'

+No more Mapbox wrappers!
+The sea of MapLibre rocked smoother without the Mapbox tantrums.
+Smooth sailing, indeed!

+In the grand symphony of software, **Irriplans** hits the high notes.
+Wishing my client-turned-comrade, John, bon voyage in his watery exploits with **Irriplans**.
+Here's to more collaborations and mapping marvels on the horizon!